-Well, I won’t just term boiled chicken vs spiced chicken as a myth, but more of a misconception or confusion in the minds of many people, specially pertaining to health and fitness.
-This confusion has been spread more by some stupid trainers and self-proclaimed nutrition experts, for whom the most uncommon thing is common sense.
+Well, I won’t just term this as a myth, but more of a misconception or confusion in the minds of many people, specially pertaining to health and fitness.
+This confusion & fear has been spread more by some trainers and nutrition gurus, on social media.

 During these days, the food intake of these athletes become quite strict and bland.
 Their aim is to have proper nutrition intake, and not taste.
 So, they consume things which are pretty raw and as bland as possible, like egg whites, boiled chicken, raw salads, fruits etc.

-This stupidity is seen in multiple aspects today.
-Prescribing everyone single body part or bodybuilding style workouts, suggesting absolutely bland diets which have no relation to health whatsoever, prescribing anabolics and tons of useless supplements irrespective of the goals, age and medical condition of an individual etc. all come under the gamut of brainless advices.
+Prescribing everyone single body part or bodybuilding style workouts, suggesting absolutely bland diets which have no relation to health whatsoever, prescribing anabolics and tons of useless supplements irrespective of the goals, age and medical condition of an individual etc. all come under the gamut of bogus recommendations by these coaches.

 With that much diversity, imagine someone eating bland, boiled chicken with just a little salt, without any reason.
 The only one given to them is that this would help you lose weight.
-If you actually ask the person prescribing such things to explain, he would look at you in a way, as if you asked for a kidney donation.
-Probably the answer he himself has in mind, is that because this is what bodybuilders eat in competition season, and that’s why they lose fat and get so ripped.
+This, as we discussed, is due to the age old belief, that because this is what bodybuilders eat in competition season, and that’s why they lose fat and get so ripped.

 The level of stupidity doesn’t end here.
 Most people are being prescribed not just boiled chicken but an entire diet which actually resembles a competition diet i.e. chicken breast, broccoli, salads, no carbs, no milk products and you name it .
-This is along with tons of fat burners, pre workouts and other useless supplements and may be anabolics to go with it.
-Heard of this combination before?
+This is along with tons of fat burners, stimulants & other useless supplements and may be anabolics to go with it.

-For God sake, stay away from such idiots and use some common sense, before you blindly start following such advice.
+Stay away from such misleading information, before you blindly start following such advice.
 Nutrition for sports and competitions is totally different from nutrition for health, fitness and longevity.
 Humans thrive on taste and good food is a pleasure of life.
 Good food does not mean junk or extremely calorie dense spicy dishes every day.
 It means the local food which your ancestors have been consuming since centuries and you have been enjoying since your childhood.

 Spices are a powerhouse of antioxidant and anti-inflammatory properties.
 The world is crazy for Indian spices, and here we are, throwing our gemstones away to collect other’s rocks.
 Cooking chicken with mild spices, and little of oil/fat of high quality like ghee, butter, coconut oil, mustard oil, along with vegetables like onion, garlic, tomato, coriander etc. will not just take the taste to a different dimension, but provide you with tons of health benefits.